Krillsson/sys-API/README.md

 java -jar target/system-api.jar server dev.yml
 ```

-If you want to package everything needed to run this application in a *.zip*, *tar.gz* and a *tar.bz2*:
+If you want to package everything needed to run this application in a *.zip*, *tar.gz* and *tar.bz2*:

 ```sh
 mvn clean package